` 13 Great Halloween Treat Recipes: Bats, Cats, Pumpkins and More

 Ghoul's Punch

-Eyeball candy on licorice rocks creates a striking, edible party tableau under the cider punch.
+Create an appropriately spooky centerpiece with our Ghoul's Punch.
+Eyeball candy on licorice rocks makes a striking, edible party tableau under cider punch.
 The fog drifting off the drink comes from the dry ice placed in a heavy metal cup set down in the punch.
 Dry ice is extremely cold; handle it with tongs.

 Demon Dip